sretcher/z-test-turtles/README.md

 [sretcher.github.io](https://github.com/sretcher/sretcher.github.io)
 # One Sample Means Z-Test

 In Aquatic Biology (Vol. 9.
 2010), a study was conducted on the green sea turtles inhabiting the Sound Lagoon of Grand Cayman.
 The carapace length (cm) was recorded from a sample of 76 green sea turtles.
 We will use a z-test to make an inference about our population mean (true mean carapace length of all green sea turtles in Sound Lagoon) using sample data.

-The following code loads the data, removes irrelevant columns, and gives us a brief summary of the data
+The following code loads the data, removes irrelevant columns, and gives us a brief summary of the data.

 ```